 Duties and taxes

 In most cases, customs duties and Commonwealth taxes apply to the value of imported goods, including under the Customs Tariff Act 1995 (Cth).
 The rate of duty payable depends on the tariff classification of the goods.

 However, goods may be imported duty-free via free trade agreements or on the basis of duty concession schemes.
-One such scheme is the Tariff Concession Scheme (TCS) which was established in 1992.
+One such scheme is the Tariff Concession System (TCS) which was established in 1992.
 Concessions under the TCS apply to imported goods covered by a Tariff Concession Order (TCO).
 Typically, TCOs are only granted where substitutable goods are not made in Australia.

 Dumping occurs where exporters sell goods to Australia at prices below the ‘normal value’ of goods, which is usually the domestic price of goods in the country of export.
 Subsidisation is when imported goods benefit from government assistance in the country of export.